sebelga/gstore-node-docs/cache.md

 `global (default: true)`

 There is a special _gobal_ config only used by gstore-node.
-It will globally turn the cache on for all key fetching or queries.
-If you set it to false, then you will have to explicitly set the cache option to true when calling any Model or Entity method.
+It will turn the cache on globally for all keys and queries fetching.
+If you set global to _false_, then you will have to explicitly set the cache option to true when calling any Model or Entity method.

 #### Custom configuration